 Urgent action needs to be taken before speeding proves fatal.

-We are asking Solihull Council to undertake an investigation into speeding across Elmdon and measures to tackle this.
+We are asking Solihull Council to undertake a comprehensive investigation into speeding across Elmdon and measures to tackle this.
 This includes exploring the rollout of average speed cameras across Elmdon, implementation of 20mph speed limits, or else consulting with residents about their preferred method of traffic calming on the worst streets and implementing this.

 We are also asking West Midlands Police to increase the number of speed checks on Elmdon roads to deter excessive speeding.